Physeal Stress Fracture | Repetitive Rotational Stress | Mandatory Rest | Growth Arrest Rare

 - Rapid growth spurts increase susceptibility as the physis widens and weakens

-- Mechanism: Repetitive overhead throwing with high torque
+- Mechanism: repetitive overhead throwing generating high rotational torque at the physis (Sabick et al. 2005).

 The adult equivalent of this rotational stress is internal impingement or SLAP lesions.
 In children, the bone/physis fails before the ligaments or labrum.